 But, with that said, there seem to me to be many ways of marketing and selling a timeshare as an investment, without necessarily referring to (or even including) an allocated property.
-And if the Supplier said and/or did something in relation to an allocated property and/or Fractional Membership more generally that at least implied to a prospective member that membership offered them the prospect of a financial gain, that would, in my view, breach Regulation 14(3).
+And as I said in my provisional decision, and maintain now, if the Supplier said and/or did something in relation to an allocated property and/or Fractional Membership more generally that at least implied to a prospective member that membership offered them the prospect of a financial gain, that would, in my view, breach Regulation 14(3)4.